Congratulations on gaining a place in the 2020-entry MORSE, Mathematics and Statistics or Data Science degree programme!

 - NRICH enriching mathematics is a comprehensive and inspiring collection of pure and applied maths problems and examples.
 Of particular interest for the transition to university are their Advanced Problem Solving Modules.

-- You may have opted to concentrate on your A-levels and not to STEP at the time, but solving STEP questions now can get you into a mathematical problem solving mind ready for your first year at university.
+- You may have opted to concentrate on your A-levels and not to attempt a STEP paper, but solving STEP questions now can get you into a mathematical problem solving mind ready for your first year at university.
 Past papers and some solutions and links are available at the STEP preparation website.

 Diagnostic test in Mathematics